EdmondKonya/Getting-and-Cleaning-Data-Project/code_book.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

-The set of variables that were estimated (and kept for this assignment) from these signals are:

-* mean(): Mean value
-* std(): Standard deviation

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

 * gravityMean